-Two Yearlings Sell for $1.05 Million from Pope McLean (Crestwood Farm) Consignment
+Two Yearlings Sell for $1.05 Million each from Pope McLean (Crestwood Farm) Consignment

 Two Yearlings from the Pope McLean (Crestwood Farm) consignment sell for $1,050,000 at the Keeneland September Yearling Sale.
 Crestwood Farm is one of five sales consignments to sell multiple million dollar yearlings and one of four sales consignments to sell multiple million dollar yearlings on the same day during the 2022 Keeneland September Yearling Sale.
 The two million dollar yearlings were both foaled and raised at Crestwood Farm.